coolsoftwaretyler/ogdenstudios.xyz/_posts/deploy-rails-6-to-ec2.md

 sudo service nginx restart
 ```

-go check it out at your amazon IP
+Awesome, now check it out at your Amazon IP address.

-I didn't precompile assets, is that the problem?

-- Problem was I just APPENDED the nginx config, didn't remove default config.

-Still getting an error, but this one comes from rails at least!
+Head back to your EC2 Resource console, and find the value listed under Public DNS (IPv4) - then paste that into your browser.

+You should be good to go!
+Congrats!
+You did it!